nogasgofast/Adventure_Wrench/README.md

 - Reuse and recycle as much as possible.

 ## Automaticly Adjusted Values
-These special words will be replaced at the time your building something in "The Shop".
+These special words will be replaced at the time you are building something in "The Shop".
-And generally allow you to write more flexible items and actions which adjust to the difficulty your going for.
+And generally allow you to write more flexible items and actions which adjust to the difficulty you are going for.

 | Stand-in Values | What they are |